MiraTherm/miratherm-radiator-thermostat-electronics/README.md

-# MiraTherm radiator thermostat hardware
+# MiraTherm radiator thermostat electronics hardware

 ## License

-This hardware project is licensed under the CERN-OHL-S-2.0 license.
+This electronics hardware project is licensed under the CERN-OHL-S-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 Copyright (c) 2025 MiraTherm.